Richard L.

 • Association of Attorney-Mediators

-• Associated General Contractors, San Antonio Chapter, Member of Board of Directors, 2009-2012
+• Board of Directors, Associated General Contractors, San Antonio Chapter (2009-2012)

-• Associated General Contractors of America, certified BIM Instructor for AGC’s Unit 3: Building Information Modeling-Contract Negotiation & Risk Allocation
+• Associated General Contractors of America, Certified BIM Instructor for AGC’s Unit 3: Building Information Modeling-Contract Negotiation & Risk Allocation

 • Phi Delta Phi